build-on-aws/content/posts/getting-started-with-opensearch-models/02-processing-inferences-using-ai21labs/index.md

 In the [first part](/posts/getting-started-with-opensearch-models/01-introduction-to-opensearch-models) of this series, you learned the concept of models at [OpenSearch](https://opensearch.org/docs/latest/about/).
 This is a powerful feature that allows you to leverage AI-based models to augment the value of your data, whether using pre-trained, custom, and externally available models.

 In this tutorial, I will walk you through in how to do this with a hands-on example.
-You will deploy a model backed by [Amazon Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/what-is-bedrock.html), and using the [AI21 Labs Jurassic 2](https://docs.ai21.com/docs/jurassic-2-models) as foundation model.
-You are going to build a connector blueprint to connect with your model, will configure it, deploy it, and even practice changing the connector to fine tune their responses.
+You will deploy a model backed by [Amazon Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/what-is-bedrock.html), that exposes [AI21 Labs Jurassic 2](https://docs.ai21.com/docs/jurassic-2-models) as model.
+You will build a connector blueprint for your model, will deploy it, and even practice changing the connector to update its configuration.

 ## Setting up a development cluster

 To keep you focused and engaged, this tutorial will assume that you are using a local OpenSearch cluster.
-Everything you learn here can be used later on with [Amazon OpenSearch](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/gsg.html) clusters.
+But, everything you learn here can be used later on with [Amazon OpenSearch](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/gsg.html) clusters.
 To launch a local OpenSearch cluster, use the Docker Compose available in [this GitHub repository](https://github.com/build-on-aws/getting-started-with-opensearch-models).

 1. `git clone https://github.com/build-on-aws/getting-started-with-opensearch-models`
 2. `cd getting-started-with-opensearch-models`